cguz/rust/README.md

   * You could move the body of **bar** into the body of **foo** for that implementation.
   * You could implement a third trait **Quux** where calling **\<FooStruct as Quux>::quux** calls **Foo::foo** and calling **\<BarStruct as Quux>::quux** calls **Bar::foo** followed by **Bar::bar**.

+### Traits in function arguments and trait bounds

+Consider these two functions:

+      use std::fmt::Debug;

+      fn f(a: &Debug, b: &Debug) {
+          todo!()
+      }

+      fn g<T: Debug>(a: &T, b: &T) {
+          todo!()
+      }

+Ignoring the fact that they don’t do anything, the function f will accept any two arguments that implement the Debug trait, even if they are two different types.
+On the other hand, g will only accept two arguments of the same type, but that type can be any type that implements Debug.

 ### Share code between multiple Cargo projects

 The way to do this is to make a library: